hues-platform/energy-hub-model-generator-aimms/INPUT_FILE_SPECIFICATION.md

 This file consists of energy demand time series for the system.
 It should be structured according to the HUES data specification for time series data: https://hues.empa.ch/index.php/HUESdata_v1.0_Time_series_data_specification.

-Important note: Possible values for demand type (row 3) are currently limited to: Elec, Heat Cool, DHW and Anergy.
-The value Heat may be used to represent space heating demand.
+Important note: In row 3, use the keyword "Elec" (without quotes) to denote electricity demand.
+All other energy streams may be named freely by the user.

-Example file: case_study_data\testing_case_single_hub\demand_data.csv
+Example file: case_study_data\generic_energy_hub_basic\case_data\demand_data.csv

 ###energy_inputs_data.csv